Aya-ZIbra/MyYogini/README.md

 ```
 A run script and the latest version of the executable are provided in the repository.
 Make sure you are in the MyYogini directory.
 > ./run.sh

+## Building the Project [To be verified]
+For windows and linux:
+1. Run build_windows.bat file for windows / build_linux.sh on linux platform.
+2. A build folder will be created inside the main project directory.
+3. Locate the my_yogini.exe at .\build\intel64\Release

 ## Geometric heuristics used for pose personalization and correction
 The input to our application is a camera stream of the user doing a Yoga pose.
 The application output is a personalized target pose that considers the user's height, weight, etc.